genn-team/genn/docs/custom_models.rst

 - Functions, typedefines and structures cannot be defined in user code
 - Structures are not supported at all
 - Some esoteric C99 language features like octal integer and hexadecimal floating point literals aren't supported
-- The & operator isn't supported - on the target GPU hardware, local variables are assumed to be stored in registers and not addressable.
+- The address of (&) operator isn't supported.
+On the GPU hardware GeNN targets, local variables are assumed to be stored in registers and not addressable.
 The only time this is limiting is when dealing with extra global parameter arrays as you can no longer do stuff like ``const int *egpSubset = &egp[offset];`` and instead have to do ``const int *egpSubset = egp + offset;``.
 - Like C++ (but not C99) function overloading is supported so ``sin(30.0f)`` will resolve to the floating point rather than double-precision version.
 - Floating point literals like ``30.0`` without a suffix will be treated as ``scalar``, ``30.0f`` will always be treated as float and ``30.0d`` will always be treated as double.
 - A LP64 data model is used on all platforms where ``int`` is 32-bit and ``long`` is 64-bit.